 The offerings of the issuers themselves are not supervised by the AFM.
 Therefore a warning banner is shown on some pages of our website.
 This banner only informs visitors about the fact that the offering on the website are exempted from the obligation to publish a prospectus approved by the AFM.
 Lendahand and the issuers we work with, make use of this exemption prospectus obligation that applies to EUR 5 million per issuer per year.
 However, as of October 1st 2017 it is required to publish a mini-prospectus per proposition.
 This mini-prospectus is sent to AFM as well, but will not be qualified as such.

-With an AFM-license it is required that some activities by Lendahand (website support, contracting Local partners, legal issues etc.) are strictly seperated from financial transactions (payments via websites).
-LemonWay provides settlement of payment traffic.
-Directly after payment, your money will be deposited on a protected and secure bank account.
+With an AFM-license it is required that some activities by Lendahand (website support, contracting Local partners, legal issues etc.) are strictly separated from financial transactions (payments via websites).
+Intersolve provides settlement of payment traffic.

 Investor compensation scheme (ICS)

 Lendahand is part of the investor compensation scheme (ICS).
 This scheme aims to compensate individuals and small businesses who have trusted money and or financial instruments (such as notes or options) to a licensed bank, investment firm or a financial institution in case the financial firm is unable to meet its obligations arising from claims related to the investment service (in particular, if the bonds obtained by investors are not correctly kept by Hands-On BV in the Wge depot).
 The ICS guarantees an amount of up to EUR 20,000 per individual per institution.